 If it's a magical curse that prevents the character from sharing information, then that character may be Tongue-Tied.
 If it's simply too personal for the character to talk about, they're Emotionally Tongue-Tied.
 If both members of a romantic pairing can't spit it out, they're Twice Shy.
 Should the character find saying whatever it is so alien and repugnant that they are practically incapable of saying it, it's probably Gagging on Your Words.
 If they're too damn mad to get the words out, you're dealing with a case of Angrish.

-See also Aborted Declaration of Love, Interrupted Declaration of Love, You Didn't Ask, Idiot Plot, Mistaken for Index, Hint Dropping, Dug in Deeper.
+See also Aborted Declaration of Love, Interrupted Declaration of Love, You Didn't Ask, Mistaken for Index, Hint Dropping, Snowball Lie.
 A specific sub-trope of Poor Communication Kills.
 Sister trope of Tongue Twister.
 Has nothing to do with being unable to clear one's mouth of a disgusting flavor.
 Everyone Can See It is what happens when the information is romantically related and blatantly obvious to everyone except those who can't spit it out.

 - The Backstagers: Beckett, for Bailey Brentwood.
 The subtext is that Beckett fears he'll be rejected for being trans.